anaptecs/jeaf-generator.io/uml-modeling-guide/how-tos/how-to-model-jeaf-persistence.md

 As for other types JEAF Generator requires that persistent classes are tagged with stereotype `«PersistentObject»` so that the suitable code for persistent classes can be generated.
 In addition to the stereotype itself also its tagged values have to be defined.

-For further details about the mapping of classes to the database please refer to the description of stereotype `«PersistentObject»` where each of its tagged values is described in detail: [«Persistent Object»](/uml-modeling-guide/jmm/PersistentObject/)
+For further details about the mapping of classes to the database please refer to the description of stereotype `«PersistentObject»` where each of its tagged values is described in detail: [`«PersistentObject»`](/uml-modeling-guide/jmm/PersistentObject/)

 <br>